We are well into the holiday season and it’s only November 28th — can you believe it!?

 Mayesh Wholesale Florist.
 Family-owned since 1978, Mayesh is the premier wedding and event supplier in the U.S. and we’re thrilled to partner with Mayesh to promote local and domestic flowers, which they source from farms large and small around the U.S. Learn more at mayesh.com.

 Certified American Grown Flowers.
 The Certified American-Grown program and label provide a guarantee for designers and consumers on the source of their flowers.
 Take pride in your flowers and buy with confidence, ask for Certified American Grown Flowers.
 To learn more visit americangrownflowers.org.

 And the Team Flower Conference – a professional floral event where flower lovers from all over the world gather for networking, learning, and celebration.
-It’s a special time for the floral industry to come together and whether you’re a farmer, designer, wholesaler, or just love flowers, you’re invited to attend as Team Flower dreams big for the floral industry’s future.
-You can head to teamflower.org/slowflowers to learn more about the 2019 conference in Waco, Texas!
+It’s a special time for the floral industry to come together and whether you’re a farmer, designer, wholesaler, or just love flowers, you’re invited to attend as Team Flowers dreams big for the industry’s future.
+Head to teamflower.org/slowflowers to learn more about the 2019 conference in Waco, Texas!

 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.

 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 Learn more about his work at soundbodymovement.com.